Hui Fono

 Travel subsidy: Closed

-This theme is underpinned by whakawhanaungatanga, manaakitanga and whakamana.
-Using our Māori and Pacific identities we will explore how to use our cultural diversity, intelligence, and creativity to empower success within the mainstream education system.
+The theme is underpinned by whakawhanaungatanga, manaakitanga and rangatiratanga.
+Using our Māori and Pacific identity we will explore how to use our cultural diversity, intelligence, and creativity to empower success within the mainstream education system.

 Travel Subsidies are closed.